evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

   ```
 This downloads a Vagrant "box" for Ubuntu 16.04 (LTS) onto your PC.
 Think of
 your "box" as an VM image, similar to an AWS AMI or a VMware OVA.

 > **Tip:** Try this if you get the error "The box 'bento/ubuntu-1604' could not be found"
 >   * `git clone https://github.com/chef/bento`
 >   * `cd bento/ubuntu`
 >   * `packer build ubuntu-16.04-i386.json` # adjust for your environment
 >   * `vagrant box add ../builds/ubuntu-16.04-i386.virtualbox.box --name bento/ubuntu1604`

 ## Download Vagrant script and bash scripts

 Scripts to spin up Indy Validator and Agent nodes are available on github, in
 the same location as this document.
 If you have not already done so, install
 git on your machine, then clone the repository to your local machine.
 This is
 the quickest way to get all the necessary files (plus more).
-Then go into the
+Then navigate to the
 directory containing the scripts.

 ```sh
 $ git clone https://github.com/evernym/sovrin-environments.git
 $ cd sovrin-environments/vagrant/training/vb-multi-vm